PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Experiments

 \subsection{Experiment Settings}

-For search space generation, we set $\alpha=0$, $\beta=1.2$ and the number of range dividing $n=100$.
-The candidates of $m$ in twin uniform quantization is set to $[0,10]$ to generate the search space of $\Delta_{\text{R1}}$.
+For post-softmax quantization, the search space of $\Delta_{\text{R1}}^s$ is $[\frac{1}{2^{k}},\frac{1}{2^{k+1}},...,\frac{1}{2^{k+10}}]$.
+The search spaces of scaling factors for weight and other activations are the same as that of base PTQ (\cref{base_ptq}).
+We set $\ alpha = 0 $, $\ beta = 1.2 $, and $n = 100 $.
 The search round $\#Round$ is set to $3$.
-We select the classification task on ImageNet~\cite{imagenet_IJCV2015}.
+We experiment on the ImageNet classification task~\cite{imagenet_IJCV2015}.
 We randomly select 32 images from the training dataset as calibration images.
-The models are provided by timm~\cite{rw2019timm}.
-We execute the experiments on a server with Nvidia Tesla V100 GPU.
+The ViT models are provided by timm~\cite{rw2019timm}.

 We quantize all the weights and inputs for the fully-connect layers including the first projection layer and the last prediction layer.
 We also quantize the two input matrices for the matrix multiplications in self-attention modules.
 We use different quantization parameters for different self-attention heads.
 The scaling factors for $W^Q$, $W^K$, and $W^V$ are different.
-The same as~\cite{PTQ_on_ViT_arxiv2021}, we don't quantize softmax and normalization layer in vision transformer.
+The same as~\cite{PTQ_on_ViT_arxiv2021}, we don't quantize softmax and normalization layers in vision transformers.